nealmick/TotallySocial/README.md

 # Totally.Social
-#### This platform is meant to be used to share ideas and build connections.
+#### This platform was built to share ideas and create connections.

 The frontend is built with React, Bootstrap and a bit of CSS.
 The backend server is a Django Rest Framework API.